kcarnold/cs344/next_year.md

 * Repeat experiments.
 * Notice and document the decisions you're making.
 * Seek understanding of what a system gets wrong (rather than just reporting numbers)
+* Try variations
+* experiment-tracking mechanism? model storage?

 ## High level

 * Start with applications.
 Gradually deepen the code and concepts.
 * Intentionally overlap application areas and even specific datasets between DATA 202 and CS 344.
 * The material on interpretability and fairness/bias could have come much earlier in the semester.
+* Specifically connect with *Reformed* tradition

+### Projects

 * Remind students about the drivetrain approach for projects
-* Specifically connect with *Reformed* tradition
+* Ask for a *minimal* deliverable and a *stretch* deliverable.
+* Check with Pat and with 396/398 if there are elements of project structure that we could deliberately practice.

 ## Materials